 This project is an open invitation to anyone and everyone to participate in a decentralized effort to explore the opportunities of open science in neuroimaging.
-We aim to document how much (scientific) value can be generated from a data release — from the publication of scientific findings derived from this dataset, algorithms and methods evaluated on this dataset, and/or extensions of this dataset by acquisition and incorporation of new data.
+It documents how much (scientific) value can be generated by open data — from the publication of scientific findings derived from this dataset, algorithms and methods evaluated on this dataset, and/or extensions of this dataset by acquisition and incorporation of new data.

 For questions and inquiries, please email us at email@example.com

 This website is open source and jointly maintained on GitHub.
 Contributions are always welcome.

 This project is collaborative effort supported by various grants and institutional funds.

 A grant from the German Federal Ministry of Education and Research (BMBF) funded the initial data acquisition as part of the US-German collaboration in computational neuroscience (CRCNS) project: Development of general high-dimensional models of neuronal representation spaces (Haxby / Ramagde / Hanke), co-funded by the BMBF and the US National Science Foundation (BMBF 01GQ1112; NSF 1129855).

 Development of data sharing technology used for dissemination and management of this dataset was funded by another US-German collaboration grant awarded to Halchenko and Hanke: DataLad: Converging catalogues, warehouses, and deployment logistics into a federated 'data distribution' — also co-funded by BMBF (01GQ1411) and NSF (1129855).